dspace-group/dsV2Gshark/README.md

 - Wireshark I/O Graph support for V2G packets

 ### Live TLS Decryption
+> To decrypt a TLS session, you need a compatible device (like the dSPACE DS5366) that is capable of disclosing the TLS secret during or after the handshake.
+Please note that this feature is not available on productive devices.
+It is not possible to decrypt regular TLS sessions.
+> If a session with a disclosed TLS secret was recorded without dsV2Gshark being installed, you can still decrypt the data by installing dsV2Gshark afterwards.

 The plugin processes a TLS master secret disclosure packet after handshake to decode the following V2G session.
 The disclosure message is a UDP packet within the source port range 49152-65535 (see Wireshark protocol settings) containing the ASCII string `CLIENT_RANDOM <32-byte client random> <48-byte master secret>` as payload data (TLS 1.2).
 This disclosure message has to be sent from one of the communication partners in a testing environment.
 For TLS 1.3 decryption you have to provide different secrets: `CLIENT_HANDSHAKE_TRAFFIC_SECRET`, `SERVER_HANDSHAKE_TRAFFIC_SECRET`, `EXPORTER_SECRET`, `CLIENT_TRAFFIC_SECRET_<number>`, `SERVER_TRAFFIC_SECRET_<number>`.
 You can send one UDP packet for each secret or combine the secrets in one UDP packet (separated by line breaks).